Sure, eating well can be hard — family schedules are hectic and grab-and-go

 overwhelmed.
 And at the end of the meal, don't forget to praise the chef.

-School lunches can
+School lunches can be

-to shop together for healthy, packable foods.
+together for healthy, packable foods.

 There's another important reason why kids should be involved: It can help prepare